 The REDCAMP Extra Large Duffel is a great quality 96L duffel bag that is perfect for safari trips.
 It is super durable and decently water-resistant.
 It comes with loads of storage and is equipped with three outside pockets and an interior pocket that the duffel bag folds into when not in use.
 In terms of value for money, the REDCAMP Duffel is hard to beat.

-The North Face duffel bag is something that will never let you down, but it comes at the hefty cost of paying for the North Face brand.
-It is available in five sizes, but if you decide to go with the North Face duffel we would recommend the Large version.
+The North Face Base Camp Duffel is something that will never let you down, but it comes at the hefty cost of paying for the North Face brand.
+It is available in five sizes, but if you decide to go with the North Face duffel, we would recommend the Large version.

 In addition to your duffle bag, you’ll need to bring a daypack.
 In your daypack, you should keep all important (sunscreen, sunglasses, snacks, water), personal (money, passport) or small breakable (camera, phone) items.

 If you’re looking to invest in a good quality daypack, something like the Osprey Daylite Plus Daypack would be ideal.
-If you are going with the Osprey option, it’s a good idea to also get the Osprey Hi-Visibility Raincover which retails for the standard backpack rain cover price and is super reliable.
+If you are going with the Osprey option, it’s a good idea to also get the Osprey Packs Talon 22 Men's Hiking Backpack (Medium/Large, Ultramarine Blue) which is super reliable.

 Adaptors and Chargers